OlofBlomqvist/odd-box/docs/src/readme.md

 # What is ODD-BOX?

-**ODD-BOX** is a lightweight, cross-platform reverse proxy server designed specifically for developers who need to manage and test local or remote services seamlessly.
-Unlike traditional web servers that rely on GUI-based configuration, odd-box is built for speed and simplicity, allowing you to set up and manage services using easy-to-edit TOML files.
+**ODD-BOX** is a lightweight, cross-platform reverse proxy-server & web-server, designed specifically for developers who need to manage and test local or remote services seamlessly.
+Odd-box is built for speed and simplicity, allowing you to set up and manage services using easy-to-edit TOML files as well as providing a web-ui.

+It can also function as an ordinary webserver, serving static files; or as a way to just keep some specific set of binaries running regardless of them being websites or not.

 With `odd-box`, you can: